calroc/Thun/docs/sphinx_docs/notebooks/Trees.rst

 Tree with node and list of trees.
 =================================

+Once we have add, get, and delete we can see about abstracting them.

 Let's consider a tree structure, similar to one described `"Why functional programming matters" by John
 Hughes <https://www.cs.kent.ac.uk/people/staff/dat/miranda/whyfp90.pdf>`__,